BenzinOzor/TheShootingOfIsaac_Rebirth/README.md

-# TheShootingOfIsaac_Rebirth
-Personnal project.
-2D shooter based on The Binding of Isaac (remake of my student project The Shooting of Isaac).
-SFML

 # The Shooting Of Isaac: Rebirth (EN)

 The Shooting of Isaac: Rebirth is a personnal project 2D vertical shooter inspired by [The Binding of Isaac: Rebirth](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/) I worked on since July 2020.
 I used C++ (a bit of C#) and [SFML](https://www.sfml-dev.org/) in Visual Studio 2017 and 2019.